codio/site/source/docs/teacher/edusetup.html.md

 - automatically mark student code tests and display the results in the teacher dashboard
 - monitor student progress and time spent on each Unit
 - before the end of August we will also be releasing the following automarked assessments : multiple choice questions, fill in the blank questions, ability to insert Articulate tests
-- before the end of August we will also be introducing the ability to for manual teacher marking of student code projects
+- before the end of August we will also be introducing the ability for manual teacher marking of student code projects

 Below are a couple of screenshots to give you a taste of what is around the corner.